 This brings us to the next point…

 - Staff Training

-No matter what time of practice you run, under-trained or untrained staff can cause havoc as far as the revenue cycle process is concerned.
+No matter what time of practice you run, under-trained or untrained staff can cause havoc as far as the RCM process is concerned.
 We’re talking serious issues that can destroy your reputation and revenue.
 A staff member who fails to correctly capture a patient’s information can make it impossible to successfully create and collect an insurance claim.